 WING Surfing - in the less windy moments of the day you can give wing-surfing a go with Scotty

-four days camping at Goodies Eco Camp included (5 min from Coronation beach - no cabins here, so must be staying in a van, tent or swag; for those who only need a kitchen, a sweet water shower and a bit of power); share-house accomodation in Geraldton available for extra 200AUD for four days (please advise if you need it when booking)
+four days camping at Goodies Eco Camp included (5 min from Coronation beach - no cabins here, so must be staying in a van, tent or swag; for those who only need a kitchen, a sweet water shower and a bit of power); share-house accomodation in Geraldton available for extra TBC $ for the duration of the clinic (please advise if you need it when booking)

 *please bring your own gear - we do not provide equipment*